 There are certain circumstances in which the coroner’s office performs a forensic examination, including an autopsy, following a death.
 In addition to an autopsy, other types of testing can be required to ascertain the cause of death.
 For example, a comprehensive drug screen may be required as part of the medical examiner’s efforts to determine the cause of death.

-If you find yourself in situation in which a loved one has passed and his or her remains have been transported to the coroner’s office, you undoubtedly have a number of questions.
+If you find yourself in a situation in which a loved one has passed and his or her remains have been transported to the coroner’s office, you undoubtedly have a number of questions.
 One of these questions likely is how long will it take to receive an autopsy report?
 There are a number of factors that come into play when it comes to determining how long it will take to obtain an autopsy report.

-Coroner’s Investigation without Further Review and Testing
+Coroner’s Investigation Without Further Review and Testing

 In many cases, the cause of death can be determined by the coroner via what essentially is a three-step process.
 This trio of steps are: